RadioAstronomySoftwareGroup/pyuvdata/README.md

 Please use the channels discussed in the [guide on contributing](.github/CONTRIBUTING.md) for code-related discussions.
 You can contact us privately if needed at [rasgmanagers@gmail.com](mailto:rasgmanagers@gmail.com).

+# Acknowledgments

+Support for pyuvdata was provided by NSF awards #1835421 and #1835120.